CodeYourFuture/syllabus-archive/node-db/week-18/lesson.md

 ### EXERCISE 3: SQL INJECTION

 You have five minutes.
 Work in teams.
-Figure out what happened between you.
+Figure out what happened between you and *why*.

 ### LESSON 4: LIMIT YOUR QUERIES